VedantParanjape/simpPRU/docs/index.md

 * It is a statically typed language.
 Variables and functions must be assigned data types during compilation.
 * It is typesafe, and data types of variables are decided during compilation.
 * simPRU codes have a `.sim` extension.
+* simpPRU provides a console app to use Remoteproc functionality.

 ## Requirements